PaoloLRinaldi/upload_to_ytmusic_android/README.md

 Now, with this simple script, you can.
 No programming skills required.

-Technically you could upload your songs by opening https://music.youtube.com/ from firefox on your phone and switching to Desktop mode.
+Technically you could upload your songs by opening https://music.youtube.com/ from whichever browser on your phone and switching to Desktop mode.
 However, once installed, this script makes this procedure 10x faster.

 # Requirements